Originally published here – https://www.huffingtonpost.in/sourajit-aiyer/have-you-invested-in-a-st_b_9744954.html

 Start-ups interest me, especially since I have been involved with one that my friend founded.
-I helped him with his investor pitch documents and was part of a group of friends that provided him bridge funding.
-When he had to raise working capital, I helped set up meetings for him with some venture funds and intermediaries.
-Discussions with my friend, his colleagues, and investors and intermediaries helped me develop my own perspective in managing, and more importantly, measuring start-ups.
+I helped him with his investor pitch document and to meet venture funds.
+Discussions with my friend, his colleagues, and investors helped me develop my own perspective in managing, and more importantly, measuring start-ups.
 If you are thinking of investing in a start-up, then you might check if your investee company is looking at the points enumerated below.

 Retaining the right clients, dropping the wrong ones